 Documents submitted to ITU-T by qualified forums/consortia should conform to criterion 8 in Annex A. These documents are not issued as Contributions.
-They are issued by the study group concerned as Temporary Documents with a reference to the originating forum/consortium.
+As soon as they arrive they are made available with the agreement of the study group chairman for advance consideration by the relevant group.
+Moreover, they are issued as a document to the relevant group with a reference to the originating forum/consortium, i.e. as a